+At the March 11, 2019 meeting of the City Council, the Planning Board was referred this rezoning request.
 At the July 18, 2018 Planning Board meeting, the Board heard an application to subdivide 1.80 acres from the 14.42 parent lot for the purpose of creating a single-family lot.
 The Board granted approval on the condition that the applicant receives zoning relief from the requirement to extend municipal sewer and water to the new lot, an extension of approximately 2,300 feet.